-Team Leader
+Field Team Leader

 Team Leaders direct the team in completing assignments safely and successfully.
-The Team Leader reports to and receives the assignment from the NERT Staging Area Operations section.
-The Leader then makes sure the team members understand the assignment, plan their response, solve problems, and work effectively with each other.
-While out on a response, the Team Leader may decide to direct the team to address an incident that is "on-viewed" providing the team has adequate resources, it is safe to do so, and it will not prevent them completing the original assignment.
+The Team Leader reports to and receives direction from the Operations section, and then makes sure the team members understand the assignment, plan their response, solve problems, and work effectively with each other.
+While responding, the Team Leader may decide to direct the team to address an incident that is "on-viewed" providing the team has adequate resources, it is safe to do so, and it will not prevent them completing the original assignment.

-The Team Leader should be an individual who has demonstrated through training, knowledge and experience that he/she is capable of leading the team before and during the stressful environment of a large-scale emergency or disaster.
-Team Leaders must be able to manage and seek advice from a diverse group of people.
+The Team Leader should be an individual who has demonstrated through training, knowledge and experience that he/she is capable of leading the team before and during the stressful environment of a disaster.
+Team Leaders must be able to manage and seek advice from a diverse group.
 The Team Leader must possess knowledge of team functions, operations, and safety.
-Team functions include:
+Team functions:

 - Damage Assessment Damage assessment consists of three components, which happen sequentially: Big Picture, Quick, and Detailed Assessments.
 Generally, the Big Picture and Quick Assessments are conducted as quickly as possible after the disaster starts.
-The Detailed Assessment may be delayed, and is usually started under the direction of the Staging Area, after more urgent priorities have been addressed. - Search & Rescue If a structure is known to contain injured people or a structure is considered hazardous and there may be people inside, a Search and Rescue team may be sent to find and assess (triage) the people inside. - Triage & Treatment In a disaster, there are likely to be many people who have serious but not immediately life-threatening injuries.
-These people will typically not be able to move on their own.
-Their condition will need to be assessed and their injuries will need to be stabilized before they can be transported to more medical help.
-Teams may be sent to locations where people are known to be injured or may find them during a Search and Rescue assignment.
-After performing triage, the team sets up a treatment area in a safe location and continues to treat victims and plan transport. - Extrication In a disaster, there are likely to be many people are trapped, pinned by heavy debris or because exits or passages are blocked by debris.
-An Extrication Team may be sent to free trapped people and help them to safety.
-Extrication Teams must be skilled in cribbing techniques.

-- Fire Suppression & Utility Control text - Evacuation If a hazard is growing or spreading, a Field Team may be sent to evacuate people from areas or structures that may be threatened.
+The Detailed Assessment may be delayed, and is usually started under the direction of the Staging Area, after more urgent priorities have been addressed. - Search, Rescue & Extrication If a structure is known to contain injured people or there may be people inside a hazardous structure, a Search & Rescue team may be sent to find and assess (triage) the people.
+If a person is found trapped, the team may perform extrication using cribbing, or they may request a team to do so. - Triage & Treatment In a disaster, there are likely to be many people who have serious but not immediately life-threatening injuries.
+Their condition will need to be assessed and recorded.
+After performing triage, the team may set up a treatment area in a safe location and continues to treat victims and plan transport. - Fire Suppression & Utility Control A field team may be sent to investigate the smell of gas, or a confirmed gas leak.
+Only take action if it is safe to do so.
+Report all fires ASAP to the assigned Battalion Station. - Evacuation If a hazard is growing or spreading, a Field Team may be sent to evacuate people from specific surrounding areas or structures that may be threatened

-NERT Position Description: Emergency Responder - Block Captain
+NERT Position Description: Block Captain